LemmenAid/coastal-gardens/README.md

 8. As a Member, I want to see a list of all my comments in one place, so I can keep track of my participation.
 9. As a Member, I want the ability to write and publish my own gardening stories, so I can share my experiences with other members.
 10. As a Member, I want access to member-only stories, so I can learn from the experiences of other coastal gardeners.
+11. As a member, I can delete a story that I have written.
+12. As a member, I can comment on stories and edit / delete these comments.

 ADMIN

-11. As an Admmin, I can update select site content via a back-end interface so that I can add and remove content from the site, without engaging with the site's code.
+13. As an Admmin, I can update select site content via a back-end interface so that I can add and remove content from the site, without engaging with the site's code.
-12. As an Admin, I want to moderate comments, so I can ensure a respectful and constructive environment.
+14. As an Admin, I want to moderate comments, so I can ensure a respectful and constructive environment.
-13. As an Admin, I want to manage user accounts, so I can assist with membership issues and maintain site quality.
+15. As an Admin, I want to manage user accounts, so I can assist with membership issues and maintain site quality.

 ***